-On occasion, however, bidders or others interested in government procurements may have reason to believe that a contract has been or is about to be awarded improperly or illegally, or that they have been unfairly denied a contract or an opportunity to compete for a contract.
-A major avenue of relief for those concerned about the propriety of an award has been the General Accounting Office (GAO), which has provided an objective, independent, and impartial forum for the resolution of disputes concerning the awards of federal contracts.
+On occasion, however, bidders or others interested in government procurements may have reason to believe that a contract has been or is about to be awarded improperly or illegally or that they have been unfairly denied a contract or an opportunity to compete for a contract.
+A major avenue of relief for those concerned about the propriety of an award has been the General Accounting Office (GAO), which has provided an objective, independent, and impartial forum for resolving disputes concerning the awards of federal contracts.
 However, an Agency level protest may also be filed.

-Federal Government contracts typically include a number of FAR/DFARS requirements by reference rather than including the full text of the regulations.
+Federal Government contracts typically include several FAR/DFARS requirements by reference rather than including the full text of the regulations.
 Therefore, these requirements are easy to miss or overlook.
 For example, the FAR requires Contractors to have a code of business ethics and conduct within 30 days of award of all non-commercial-item contracts and subcontracts greater than $5 million and with a performance period of 120 days or more.
 It also requires formal training on the code, internal controls to detect improper conduct, and the display of hotline posters.

 The Defense Contract Audit Agency (DCAA) and Defense Contract Management Agency (DCMA) are tasked to review and audit for adequacy Contractor “business systems” such as the Accounting System, Estimating System, Purchasing System, and Business Ethics & Compliance Programs.
-On December 19, 2008, the DCAA issued MRD 08-PAS-043(R), directing DCAA auditors to cease issuing audit reports that found contractor systems to be inadequate only in part.
-As a result, DCAA audit reports now only state that a Contractor’s system is “adequate” or “inadequate”.
-Consequently, many Contractors are now having their accounting systems deemed inadequate when before the system would have been determined to be inadequate in part, and otherwise adequate.
-The new policy does not recognize differing levels of severity, and unfairly penalizes Contractors whose systems have benign deficiencies by giving them the same rating – “inadequate” – as Contractors having severe deficiencies.
+On December 19, 2008, the DCAA issued MRD 08-PAS-043(R), directing DCAA auditors to cease issuing audit reports that found contractor systems inadequate only in part.
+As a result, DCAA audit reports now only state that a Contractor’s system is “adequate” or “inadequate.”
+Consequently, many Contractors are now having their accounting systems deemed inadequate when before, the system would have been inadequate in part and otherwise adequate.
+Further, the new policy does not recognize different levels of severity.
+It unfairly penalizes Contractors whose systems have mild deficiencies by giving them the same “inadequate” rating as Contractors having severe deficiencies.

 Security Clearance Issues

 Given the national security interests involved, the Government has much latitude in revoking security clearances.
-However, the revocation process provides individuals and businesses with the opportunity to respond to the “Statement of Reasons” (SOR) for the revocation of their clearance, and to request a formal hearing (trial) before the Defense Office of Hearings and Appeals (DOHA).
-The SOR can be based on financial issues (e.g., bankruptcy or delinquent debts), personal conduct issues (e.g., DUIs or other arrests), or foreign contacts.
+However, the revocation process provides individuals and businesses with the opportunity to respond to the “Statement of Reasons” (SOR) for the revocation of their clearance and to request a formal hearing (trial) before the Defense Office of Hearings and Appeals (DOHA).
+The SOR can be based on financial issues (e.g., delinquent debts), personal conduct issues (e.g., DUIs or other arrests), or foreign contacts.

-It is crucial to have a thorough legal review of all of your subcontracts prior to signing.
-We can help you review the contract terms to ensure that your needs will be met, and that you will not obligate yourself to unnecessary terms and conditions.
+It is crucial to have a thorough legal review of all of your subcontracts before signing.
+We can help you review the contract terms to ensure that your needs will be met and that you will not obligate yourself to unnecessary terms and conditions.

 Policies & Procedures

-DCMA and DCAA require Contractors to implement robust company policies and procedures – and internal quality assurance programs to assure compliance with those policies and procedures – in order to ensure that business systems processes are consistent, repeatable, and compliant with FAR/DFARS requirements.
+DCMA and DCAA require Contractors to implement robust company policies and procedures – and internal quality assurance programs to assure compliance with those policies and procedures – to ensure that business systems processes are consistent, repeatable, and compliant with FAR/DFARS requirements.

-Our services include counseling clients on protecting their IP rights in commercial software, software developed or customized for a federal customer, and technical data delivered under government contracts; negotiating licenses with federal agencies and other Contractors; and representing prime contractors and subcontractors in disputes and litigation over IP rights arising out of government subcontracts.
+Our services include counseling clients on protecting their I.P. rights in commercial software, software developed or customized for a federal customer, and technical data delivered under government contracts; negotiating licenses with federal agencies and other Contractors; and representing prime contractors and subcontractors in disputes and litigation over I.P. rights arising out of government subcontracts.

-The Contract Disputes Act (CDA) imposes a special process for disputes arising under a government contract.
+The Contract Disputes Act (CDA) imposes a unique process for disputes arising under a government contract.
 As a waiver of sovereign immunity, courts and administrative boards of contract appeals construe the CDA narrowly.
-Accordingly, a Contractor that has a dispute with the Government must be careful to follow the CDA’s mandated procedures, or it risks waiving or otherwise losing its right to proceed against the agency.
+Accordingly, a Contractor with a dispute with the Government must follow the CDA’s mandated procedures, or it risks waiving or otherwise losing its right to proceed against the agency.

-A Government Contractor initiates the disputes process by presenting a “claim” to the Contracting Officer.
-A claim must: (1) be in writing; (2) request a “sum certain”; and (3) demand a final decision.
+A Government Contractor initiates the dispute by presenting a “claim” to the Contracting Officer.
+A claim must: (1) be in writing, (2) request a “sum certain,” and (3) demand a final decision.
 A significant and relatively confusing body of case law has attempted to define these elements.
-If the claim is over $100,000, the Contractor must also certify that: (a) the claim is made in good faith, (b) the supporting data are accurate and complete to the best of his or her knowledge and belief; (c) the amount requested accurately reflects the contract adjustment for which the contractor believes the government is liable; and (d) the individual certifying is duly authorized to do so on behalf of the Contractor.
+If the claim is over $100,000, the Contractor must also certify that: (a) the claim is made in good faith, (b) the supporting data are accurate and complete to the best of their knowledge and belief, (c) the amount requested accurately reflects the contract adjustment for which the Contractor believes the Government is liable, and (d) the individual certifying is duly authorized to do so on behalf of the Contractor.

 Requests for Equitable Adjustments (REAs)

 Mentor/Protégé teams offer the best of two worlds: combining the resources, stability, and experience of a large, established business (mentor) with the innovation, focus, and energy of a small, emerging, disadvantaged business (protégé).
 The Law Offices of Baldwin & Briscoe, P.C. is well versed in the intricacies of the SBA Mentor/Protégé program, how to apply, and the requirements of the Mentor/Protégé Agreement.

-Joint Venture agreements, commonly referred to as a “JV”, are typically formed to pursue a particular US Government procurement where neither business entity meets the solicitation requirements by themselves, but jointly represent a strong Offeror.
-Since JVs form new companies it is essential to ensure all legal requirements are met.
-The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have drafted, negotiated, and completed numerous Joint Venture Agreements and have ensured the successful formation of the new business entity.
+Joint Venture agreements, commonly called a “J.V.,” are typically formed to pursue a particular U.S. Government procurement where neither business entity meets the solicitation requirements by itself but jointly represents a strong Offeror.
+Since J.V.s form new companies, all legal requirements must be met.
+The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have drafted, negotiated, and completed numerous Joint Venture Agreements and ensured the formation of the new business entity.

 Teaming Agreements are a commonly used marketing tool whereby a Prime Contractor and Subcontractor agree to combine resources to bid on a particular Government procurement.
-The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have drafted, negotiated, and completed numerous Teaming Agreements, and can provide templates for your company’s use when you are the Prime Contractor.
+The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have drafted, negotiated, and completed numerous Teaming Agreements and can provide templates for your company’s use when you are the Prime Contractor.
 Important business provisions that should be addressed in any Teaming Agreement include:

 - Exclusivity.
-May either party retain a right to change its mind and do business with another prime or subcontractor once the government has chosen the winning bidder?
+May either party retain a right to change its mind and do business with another prime or subcontractor once the Government has chosen the winning bidder?